-In addition, more support will be given to PhD students through the new course that is now included in our programme: EDU787 Writing Academic Papers.
-Our students' English language skills may also be enhanced through further seminars offered by the Department of Education or centrally by the University through the Centre for Teaching and Learning (CTL).
+In addition, our students' English language skills may also be enhanced through further seminars offered by the Department of Education or centrally by the University through the Centre for Teaching and Learning (CTL).
 We will discuss this issue with the Department of Education Council, the Centre for Teaching and Learning (CTL) and also the Faculty of Graduate Studies and request such seminars.

 Further, to the above actions that we intend to take, we would like to make a small note.
 During the interviews that the EEC committee conducted with our postgraduate students, we informed our students that one of them would act as a translator, in case they felt that they needed some assistance.
-It appears that our students overrelied on this assistance and chose to speak in their native language (Greek), although they are competent in English.
+It appears that our students over-relied on this assistance and chose to speak in their native language (Greek), although they are competent in English.
 Our postgraduate students' competence in English, is evident by the large number of publications and presentations that our postgraduate students have in English at international conferences and journals.
 In future interviews we will ask our students to talk in English, so as to demonstrate their command of the English language.
 Still, the EEC members' recommendation will be taken in consideration and addressed in the ways described.

-Non-compliant/

-Sub-area Partially Compliant/Compliant
+Sub-area Non-compliant/ Partially Compliant/Compliant

 5.1 Teaching and Learning resources Compliant

 5.2 Physical resources Compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant